swiftinside/invidious/README.md

 Have fun in a world with somewhat fewer ads and tracking beacons!

+### How to Build

+You need a recent version of XCode (tested to work on XCode 11).
+Open invidious.xcodeproj and build the project.
+Yoy might (most likely will) have to change the signing certificates.

 #### News & Updates

 *   Sep 19, 2020: open sourced